a-h-b/DeltaMP/README.md

 DeltaMP is initially developed to process **16S, 18S, ITS** raw read libraries with the most up-to-date bioinformatic workflows, but can also handle any other barcoding targets (e.g. 23/28S, COI, rbcL).

-DeltaMP intend to be accessible for non-bioinformatician users with its fully tunable workflows based on a TAB-separated configuration file.
+DeltaMP is intended to be accessible for non-bioinformatician users with its fully tunable workflows based on a TAB-separated configuration file.

-DeltaMP integrate a checkpointing feature which enable easy and efficient comparisons between different workflows applied on the same set of read libraries.
+DeltaMP integrates a checkpointing feature which enables easy and efficient comparisons between different workflows applied on the same set of read libraries.

 Last but not least, DeltaMP produces version controlled, reproducible and fully documented OTU tables in TAB-separated and BIOM formats readily usable for downstream taxonomic and OTU diversity analyses.